Skip to Content Top

 |

 The California Court of Appeals granted the petition.
-The court noted that under both Wage Order 4 and Wage Order 4-2001 that persons employed in administrative, executive, or professional capacities are exempted from the overtime pay requirement.
-In order to qualify for the administrative exemption an employee must be primarily engaged in work that is directly related to management policies or general business operations.
+The court noted that under both Wage Order 4 and Wage Order 4-2001, persons employed in administrative, executive, or professional capacities are exempted from the overtime pay requirement.
+In order to qualify for the administrative exemption, an employee must be primarily engaged in work that is directly related to management policies or general business operations.
 Day-to-day operations of the business are production and are not exempted from the overtime pay.
 The court ruled that the plaintiffs were engaged in production and not administrative work because they worked in day-to-day operations which did not entail management policies.
-Therefore the claims adjusters were not exempt from receiving overtime pay.
+Therefore, the claims adjusters were not exempt from receiving overtime pay.

-If you need information regarding wage and hour claims, severance agreements, or unlawful termination, please do not hesitate to contact a Orange County Employment attorney today.
+If you need information regarding wage and hour claims, severance agreements, or unlawful termination, please do not hesitate to contact an Orange County Employment attorney today.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.